GRE in Germany: Who Needs It, Where It’s Accepted, and Why It Matters

 Table of Contents

-🔹 How the GRE Fits into German Graduate Admissions
+How Does the GRE Fit into German Graduate Admissions?

 In practice, the GRE tends to appear most often in three situations.